saturncloud/examples/examples/examples-cpu/nyc-taxi/README.md

 All code for the full demo is [available here](https://github.com/saturncloud/saturn-cloud-examples/tree/main/taxi_demo).
 You can follow the instructions there to create a new project and run the full examples.
 The example you are currently in is a reduced version to quickly (and cost-effectively) highlight key features of Saturn Cloud.

-You are currently viewing the **CPU** project for the NYC taxi examples, which covers most aspects of the workflow.
-For GPU-accelerated ML examples, go to the `examples-gpu` project.

 The notebooks in _this_ example cover:

 1. Create and deploy a dashboard with exploratory analysis (`holoviz`, `bokeh`, `panel`)